pooyagolchian/gatsby-old-blog/content/blog/arangodb-devops/index.md

 ### Intro

-I'm using Shell script for all steps to automated Arangodb DevOps from a to z :)
+I use Shell script for all steps to automate Arangodb backup and update from a to z!

 ### Install last verison of Arangodb on Ubuntu 18.04

-For installation you should be visit Arango website for check lasversion of this database.
+For installation, you should visit the Arango website to check the last version of this database.
 Now the last version is `3.6.5-1`.
-For installing this version and configuration web interface run below sh file on your server, in this example I'm testing this script on AWS EC2 server.
+For installing this version and configuration web interface run the below sh file on your server, in this example, I'm testing this script on the AWS EC2 server.

 #### WARNING!

-You should stop arangodb3 and turn your application in maintenance mode!
+You should stop arangodb3 and turn your application into maintenance mode!

 ```bash
 #!/bin/bash